tomfa/exam-interpreter/README.md

 The script is built using Python 2.7.

 ## Usage
-Put two .txt files in the same folder, one named <title>.txt and one named <title>_solution.txt.
+Put two .txt files in the same folder, one named filename.txt and one named filename_solution.txt.
 Make sure they're in the format given in the next section.

 ```
-python quiz_interpreter.py <title>
+python quiz_interpreter.py filename
 ```
-Note: <title> (relative path if all files are in the same folder) can be replace with path to title.
+Note: filename (relative path if all files are in the same folder) can be replace with path to the file.

 A data.js file will then be created, containing the quiz.